 This disease is present in the entire body, but causes main effects in the internal organs such as stomach, intestinal tract, liver and / or kidneys.
 In a number of cases, the disease affects one major internal organ.

-This DNA test is available for the following breeds: Bull Terrier.
+This DNA test is available for the following breeds: Bull Terrier, Miniature Bull Terrier.
 Additional information is available in the Frequently Asked Questions (FAQ).

 For this DNA test we accept the following materials: Blood EDTA, Blood Heparin, Semen, Swab, Tissue.
 Please contact Dr. Van Haeringen Laboratorium if you wish to submit other material as listed.